 Planning a visit with little explorers?
 Here are the most common questions families ask about Nagasaki Peace Park, and everything you need to know before you go.

-A: The Peace Statue in Nagasaki Peace Park symbolizes both the horror of nuclear war and the hope for world peace.
-The raised right hand points to the sky to warn of nuclear threats, while the left hand stretches outward to represent peace.
-The statue’s closed eyes invite silent prayer for the victims of the atomic bomb and a future without violence.
+A: The Peace Statue is the park’s most famous landmark, symbolizing both the tragedy of nuclear war and the hope for world peace.
+The raised right hand points to the sky, warning of nuclear threats, while the left hand stretches outward to represent peace and coexistence.
+The statue’s closed eyes invite visitors to offer silent prayers for the victims and for a future without violence.

 Until Next Time…

 Nagasaki Peace Park isn’t just about remembering history, it’s about learning how to build a kinder, more peaceful world.
 For families, it offers a gentle opportunity to explore what peace means, ask thoughtful questions, and connect emotionally in a beautiful outdoor space.
+Walking past the fountains and statues together can spark conversations that stay with kids long after the trip.
+In this quiet setting, children can sense that peace is not only history, but also a choice we keep making for the future.

 Stay curious, stay adventurous, and keep dreaming!